SmollChungus/PersonalProject_1/readme.md

 curses

-For Windows: pip install windows-curses
+For Windows installation: pip install windows-curses

+To run the program, navigate to the root folder of the app inside terminal window.
+Then run: python main.py

 Currently something is going on with the arrow buttons, please run in terminal directly.